aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 **Using a viewport instruction**

 Any kind of routing instruction used for the `load` method is converted to a viewport instruction tree.
-You can also use a (partial) viewport instruction with the `load` method.
+Therefore, you can also use a (partial) viewport instruction directly with the `load` method.
-This offers maximum configuration, such as routing parameters, viewports, children etc.
+This offers maximum flexibility in terms of configuration, such as routing parameters, viewports, children etc.
 Following are few examples, how the viewport instruction API can be used.

 ```typescript